batdowg/cbs/CONTEXT.md

 - The Workshop Type edit page also provides a **Default Materials** tab mapping Delivery Type × Region × Language to catalog items with a default format and active flag.
 - Default Materials rows use a dropdown Materials selector; selecting a Material Item limits the row's Language and Default Format lists to that item's allowed values.
 The selector has no "Show all" toggle.
 - **Materials-only orders** share the session form. `/sessions/new` shows an **Order Information** section (Title, Client with CRM, Region, Language) with a **No workshop, material order only** button that creates a hidden session (`materials_only = true`, `delivery_type = "Material Order"`) and redirects to that session's Materials Order page.
 Certificates and badges are unaffected and remain gated.
+- Clicking **No workshop, material order only** removes `required` constraints from later form fields so only Order Information entries are enforced before submission.
 - When `materials_only = true`, training-session features (participants, prework, certificates) are hidden/denied.
 - Default Materials-only **Order Type** = “Client-run Bulk order”; after selecting Order Type, the session's Workshop Type default pre-fills **Materials Type**.
 - **Material Sets** integer field (hidden only when Order Type = Simulation).